Here’s what happened when Rudolph Giuliani made his first appearance in federal court in nearly three decades

 Kerns also sought to pull out, but Brann declined to let her, saying at Tuesday’s hearing that he needed a lawyer involved in the case from the start to be present to answer his questions.

-Marc Scaringi, a lawyer based in Harrisburg, Pa., who is a conservative talk-radio host, also joined Trump’s team on Monday.
+Marc Scaringi, a lawyer based in Harrisburg, Pa., who is aand conservative talk-radio host, also joined Trump’s team on Monday.
 Earlier this month, Scaringi voiced skepticism about whether Trump’s legal campaign could change the outcome of the election.

 “At the end of the day, in my view, the litigation will not work,” Scaringi said Nov.
 7 on iHeartRadio.
 “It will not reverse this election.”
 A blog post on the website of Scaringi’s firm, which described Biden as the president-elect, was removed after Scaringi’s appointment to Trump’s legal team was announced.